-2.1 The Empowering Independence Service will offer short term support to people living in Cornwall aged 18 years and over who have physical health needs and/or disabilities and
+- 2.1 The Empowering Independence Service will offer short term support to people living in Cornwall aged 18 years and over who have complex and/or mental health needs and have been identified as potentially benefiting from support to self-manage their health and wellbeing and increase independent living skills.

-&lt;sup>1 Department of Health and Social Care (2018) Prevention is better than cure: Our vision to help you live well for longer.

-Specification for Empowering Independence Service - Physical Health and Disabilities have been identified as potentially benefiting from support to self-manage their health and wellbeing and increase independent living skills.
+- 2.2 Service Users will have complex and/or mental health needs related to one or more of the following primary needs:

+- mental health

+- emotional wellbeing

+- alcohol and/or drugs

-- 2.2 Service Users will have physical health needs and/or disabilities related to one or more of the following primary needs: - physical health needs, including but not limited to physical disabilities, mobility issues, HIV, visual and hearing impairments and other long term conditions - cognitive impairment, including but not limited to dementia - learning disabilities - neurological development disorders, including but not limited to autistic disorder, Asperger's syndrome and pervasive development disorder - 2.3 People accessing the Service may also be experiencing other multiple disadvantages related to mental health, emotional wellbeing, drugs and alcohol, acquired brain injury, high risk behaviours, contact with the criminal justice system, social isolation, poverty and/or abuse.
-The Service Provider will support people to make links in to other support services and health and social care agencies as appropriate. - 2.4 It is anticipated that on an annual basis at least two hundred and fifty (250) people will be supported through this Community Outreach Service. - 2.5 Referrals will be accepted from all sources and Service Users do not need to be assessed as eligible for support following a Care Act Assessment or assessed as eligible for health care.
+- acquired brain injury - high risk behaviours, including but not limited to hoarding and self-neglect - 2.3 People accessing the Service may also be experiencing other multiple disadvantages related to physical health needs, dementia, learning disabilities, autism, rough sleeping, homelessness, contact with the criminal justice system, social isolation, poverty and/or abuse.
+The Service Provider will support people to make links in to other support services and health and social care agencies as appropriate. - 2.4 The Cornwall and the Isles of Scilly Safeguarding Adults Board has established a dedicated High Risk Behaviour Panel for complex cases, which draws on the views of other partner organisations as appropriate.
+People with one or more of the above complex and/or mental health needs who have been referred through the High Risk Behaviour Panel will be prioritised by the Service Provider to offer access to the Service, and a key worker approach to the coordination of any specialist support required by the individual in collaboration with other agencies as appropriate. - 2.5 People with one or more of the above complex and/or mental health needs who are rough sleeping, homeless or at risk of homelessness will be prioritised by the Service Provider to tackle the root causes of their circumstances and/or to prevent homelessness.
+This will include but is not limited to people identified as homeless by Housing services, as well as people ready for discharge from hospital, detoxification, rehabilitation or mental health wards. - 2.6 It is anticipated that on an annual basis at least two hundred and eighty (280) people will be supported through Community Outreach and two hundred and twenty people (220) people will be supported through Supported Accommodation in total across the five locality based Contracts. - 2.7 Referrals will be accepted from all sources and Service Users do not need to be assessed as eligible for support following a Care Act Assessment or assessed as eligible for NHS care.
 However, where appropriate ASC, CPFT or NHS Kernow may refer an individual for support from the Service Provider if felt that an intervention offered through the Service could reduce the need for formal care and support.